LAUSD Meets Again To Consider Last 2 Finalists For Superintendent

 The process is now down to current Interim Superintendent Vivian Ekchian and former investment banker and Los Angeles Times Publisher Austin Beutner, who is reported to be the favorite among the board.

-LAUSD, the second largest school district in the nation, has been without a firm superintendent since Michell King went on medical leave in September.
+LAUSD, the second largest school district in the nation, has been without a firm superintendent since Michelle King went on medical leave in September.
 She announced in January that she was battling cancer and would not return to the job.

 According to the Los Angeles Times, the only unknown about Beutner’s selection is whether he will receive four or five votes from the panel’s seven members.
 Beutner would bring a diverse work history – he is a businessman turned philanthropist who once ran for mayor with a stint as a Los Angeles Times publisher – but he has no experience managing a school or a school district.